 Brand discovery - YAY!
 You've been shortlisted

 The brand discovery portion of the sales funnel is the first place where the consumer becomes aware of a specific brand.
-During the brand discovery phase, the consumer is comparing different brands based on their search results and their underlying content.
+During the brand discovery phase, the consumer compares different brands based on their search results and their underlying content.
 People are not reading entire web pages, they are scanning them and focusing briefly on things that catch their eye.
-Eventually they will shortlist a number of brands.
+Eventually, they will shortlist a number of brands.
 If your content has informed their self-education about their need, the chance of your brand ending up on their shorlist goes up by leaps and bounds.

 Branded searches - they finally know your name

 The objective of every brand is to “own” the first page of search results in a positive way, because one sour result can end the buyer's journey to your doorstep.
+This is why it's important to keep that brand in tip-top shape.

 People Compare Brands Side-by-Side in Search Results